linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

 In Linkerd 2.15 we're making some significant changes to the way that Linkerd is delivered.

-We will no longer be shipping stable Linkerd releases in open source.
-Instead, Linkerd 2.15.0 and all future stable releases will be in the hands of the vendor community.
-This includes point releases like the upcoming Linkerd 2.15.1, major releases like the upcoming 2.16.0, and backports like the upcoming Linkerd 2.14.11, all of which will be handled by the vendor community.
+While Linkerd will always be open source, as of Linkerd 2.15, producing stable Linkerd releases will be in the hands of the vendor community.
+This includes not just Linkerd 2.15.0 but point releases like the upcoming Linkerd 2.15.1, major releases like the upcoming 2.16.0, and backports like the upcoming Linkerd 2.14.11, all of which will be handled by the vendor community.